oaripay/ebsi-core-services/README.md

 Before starting Docker Compose, create a copy of `.env.example` and name it `.env`.
 Set the environment variables accordingly.

+Copy into `packages/fabric/ssl/tlsca.pem` the corresponding certificate to connect with Hyperledger Fabric.

 Now, run:

 ```sh